gaudiatech/pyved-engine/docs/Game Tutorials/Breakout.md

-# Tutorial Breaker
+# Tutorial breakout

-This tutorial is here to help you create a block breaker type game from scratch.
+This tutorial is here to help you create a breakout type game from scratch.

 This tutorial can also be used as a nice base to understand and experiment with the ECS pattern.